Skip to content

 C,

-] # Stress-optic coefficients in 1/Pa
+) # Stress-optic coefficients in 1/Pa

-# Get incoming polarization state from config
+# Get incoming polarisation state from config

 S_I_HAT = np.array(params["S_i_hat"])